cjimti/imti/content/post/2018-07-10-team-kubernetes-remote-access.md

 ---
-published: true
 layout:     post
-title: Kubernetes Team Access - RBAC for developers and QA
+title:      "Kubernetes Team Access - RBAC for developers and QA"
+subtitle:   "Role Based Access Control"
+date:       2018-07-10
+author:     "Craig Johnston"
+URL:        "team-kubernetes-remote-access/"
+image:      "/img/post/switchboard.jpg"
+twitter_image: "/img/post/switchboard_876_438.jpg"
-tags: kubernetes
+tags:
-featured: kubernetes
-mast: team
+- Kubernetes
+- DevOps
+- Security
+- kubectl
+series:
+- Kubernetes
 ---

 RBAC (Role Based Access Control) allows our Kubernetes clusters to provide the development team better visibility and access into the development, staging and production environments than it has have ever had in the past.
 Developers using the command line tool **[kubectl]**, can explore the network topology of running [microservices], tail live server logs, proxy local ports directly to services or even execute shells into running pods.